 Look around the room, find one thing that makes you feel good.

 What dream or aspiration are you glad to have?

 What’s one thing you love about the way you look?

 What’s one way your life has changed for the better in the last year?

 What would your younger self be proud of?

-What colors make you feel good?
+What colours make you feel good?

 Where do you feel most at home?

 Who is a family member you’re grateful for?

 Which friend do you appreciate the most?